oc8/django-rest-quickstart-template/readme.md

 The API is documented with Swagger.
 You can access the Swagger UI at `http://0.0.0.0:8000/swagger/`.

+### Silky

+Silky is used to monitor API performance.
+You can access the Silky UI at `http://0.0.0.0:8000/silk/`.

 ### Unit tests

-You can run the unit tests with the command `bash scripts/run_tests.sh`.
+You can run the unit tests with the command `make test`.